Cooperative Spectrum Sharing Relaying Protocols With Energy Harvesting Cognitive User: The TS-CSS Protocol

 \subsection{AF relaying scheme}

-This scheme is explained in \textbf{Algorithm~\ref{alg:2}}.
-Contrary to DF relaying, in AF relaying mode ST amplifies the received signal from PT in Phase 1, and then transmits the amplified signal to PR.
-The signal received at PR is given by
+Note that, different from DF relaying, in AF relaying mode ST amplifies the received signal from PT in Phase 1, and then transmits the amplified signal to PR.
+The signal received at PR can be written as

-where the term $\sqrt{\P_\p \gamma_1+\sigma_{11}^2}$ in the denominator is the power constraint factor at the relay\cite{medepally2010voluntary} chosen to ensure that the transmit power averaged over noise and interference is $\P_{r_1}$, which is the transmit power for ST-PR transmission, given by \eqref{pr1-df}. $y_{\ST}$ is given by \eqref{eq:yst}.
-Substituting $y_{\ST}$ in \eqref{eq:ypr-ts-af}, we get
+where the term $\sqrt{\P_\p \gamma_1+\sigma_{11}^2}$ in the denominator means the power constraint factor at the relay\cite{medepally2010voluntary}, chosen to ensure that the transmit power averaged over noise and interference is $\P_{r_1}$.
+By replacing (2) into \eqref{eq:ypr-ts-af}, we get